Euro Disney S.A.S.: 1980s

-In May 1985, Disney Productions indicated that they would build a European Disneyland park with a location expected to be selected by September.
+In May 1985, Walt Disney Productions indicated that they would build a European Disneyland park with a location expected to be selected by September.
 A letter of intent was signed on 15 December 1985 by CEO Michael Eisner and then French Prime Minister Laurent Fabius in regards to building the theme park at Marne-la-Vallée, France on 4400 acres.
 The theme park plans were approved by the Île-de-France regional council on 11 July 1986.
 The Walt Disney Company appointed Robert Fitzpatrick as Euro Disneyland president on 12 March 1987.
 On 24 March 1987 Euro Disney signed an agreement with the French government.
 Construction on Euro Disney Resort began in August 1988.
 In February 1989, Euro Disney SCA was created to license The Walt Disney Company's intellectual property and run the French theme park.
 Euro Disney went public by trading on the Paris Stock Exchange on 8 October at US$14 a share with 42.9 million shares sold.
 However, French communists pelted Eisner with eggs, flour and tomato sauce during the stock launch.